-The previous two sections demonstrate that deep convolutional neural network models that are trained for object classification tasks can provide a reasonable first-order approximation to human and monkey visual behavior, both in terms of tasks like object categorization, but also in terms of other tasks such as making eye movements during visual search.
+The previous two sections demonstrate that deep convolutional neural network models that are trained for object classification tasks can provide a reasonable first-order approximation to human and monkey visual behavior, both in terms of tasks like object categorization and also in terms of other tasks such as making eye movements during visual search.
 Nonetheless, current models do not provide a perfect description of human behavior.
-We pointed out above several cases where models may qualitatively capture certain aspects of visual behavior (e.g., object-level classification performance, eye movements during visual search in object array images).
+We pointed out earlier several cases where models may qualitatively capture certain aspects of visual behavior (e.g., object-level classification performance, eye movements during visual search in object array images).
 However, in other aspects, there is ample room for improvement (e.g., image-level object classification performance, eye movements during visual search in natural images).
-We will come back to several astonishing failures of current models in Chapter IX.
+We will come back to several astonishing failures of current models in Sections 9.11 and 9.12.